-- The stress test introduced on January 1 2018 for uninsured mortgages, had a cooling impact across Canada.
-The stress test, along with increases in interest rates, caused home resales to decline for a second-straight year by 11% in 2018.
-In 2017, regulatory changes at the federal and provincial levels in BC and Ontario contributed to a nearly 5% decline in home resales in Canada.
-To a large extent, this is a 'soft landing' engineered by policy makers - Demand-supply conditions, however, remain balanced nationally and in most local markets including Toronto where prices have now stabilized after softening in 2017 on the heels of Ontario's Fair Housing Plan.
-Property values are generally on a modest rise in Canada except in Vancouver and oil producing regions where market conditions are currently weak - Solid population growth, household income gains and low unemployment rates limit the risk of a downward spiral - Poor housing affordability is being skewed at the national level by severe conditions in Vancouver and Toronto.
-Affordability is in line with historical norms in most other markets across Canada - Canada's household debt service ratio showed a small uptick in 2018 and is poised to rise further near term - Lenders maintaining strong underwriting discipline and require extensive documentation - Most mortgages held on balance sheet and conservative lending policies have led to low delinquency rates
+- There are early signs that home resale activity is now gradually recovering in markets that corrected materially in the past couple of years.
+Activity climbed almost 2% in Canada over the first half of 2019.
+A series of policy measures at the federal and provincial levels in BC and Ontario-including a new stress test for uninsured mortgages-along with interest rate increases, caused home resales to decline back-to-back in Canada in 2017 and 2018 - Demand-supply conditions are balanced nationally and in most local markets, including Toronto, where prices are now rising modestly after softening in 2017 on the heels of Ontario's Fair Housing Plan.
+Property values are generally on a slight upward trajectory in Canada, with the exception of Vancouver and oil producing regions, where market conditions are still soft - Solid population growth, household income gains and low unemployment rates limit the risk of any downward spiral - Poor housing affordability is being skewed at the national level by severe conditions in Vancouver and Toronto.
+Affordability is in line with historical norms in most other markets across Canada - Canada's household debt service ratio showed a small uptick since early-2018 and is poised to rise further near term - Lenders maintaining strong underwriting discipline and require extensive documentation - Most mortgages held on balance sheet and conservative lending policies have led to low delinquency rates